Castles Made of Sand

 Barchan size varies a lot and depends on wind strength and persistence as well as available sand.
 The maximum length and width is about 1,310 feet (400 meters) and the maximum height is about 100 feet (30 meters).
 They can occur singly where sand is limited, or in belts.

-The same overall rule applies to transverse (or longitudinal dunes) but it’s a bit more complicated.
+The same overall rule applies to transverse (or longitudinal dunes) but its a bit more complicated.
 Transverse dunes develop in lines perpendicular (at right angles) to the wind.
 They are most clearly seen in areas where the wind changes direction seasonally, such as a place with a monsoon wind shift.
 Transverse dunes are also called seifs and have two or more slipfaces depending on how many wind regimes occur around them.

 Seifs (swords) have sharp central peaks and slip faces on both sides.
 They are often irregular because one regime is stronger than another and can take on a long, serpentine appearance.
 Transverse dunes line up in symmetrical lines and, where there is enough sand, barcans form in the troughs between dune lines (because the wind is steered down the troughs).
 Seif dunes and their orderly chains may be enormous.